gyulanemeth/bluefox.email/posts/how-to-set-up-aws-ses.md

 **16) Wait for AWS to complete verification.** This usually doesn’t take long.
 If it takes longer than expected, double-check your DNS settings.
 AWS will notify you via email if they’re unable to verify your domain after a few days.

+To check the records from outside AWS while you wait, run your domain through our [free deliverability tools](/tools/deliverability/) — they resolve DKIM, SPF, DMARC, and MX straight from public DNS, which is the same view SES gets.

 ![SES waiting for domain verification status screen](./how-to-set-up-aws-ses/20.webp)

 Once verified, you’ll see the "Verify sending domain" task move to the "Completed tasks" section.